All conference activities will take place at the Arizona Grand Resort in Phoenix, Arizona.

 Hotel Reservations at the Arizona Grand Resort

 A block of rooms has been reserved at the all-suite Arizona Grand Resort.
 Rooms are $169/night, and include in-room internet, fitness center access, and self-parking.
+All sleeping rooms are two-room suites with refrigerators, ideal for sharing.
 There is no additional resort fee.
 Rooms are available until August 26, or until the block sells out - whichever comes first.

 Click here to reserve your room, or call 877-800-4888 and mention that you are with the Association for Applied Sport Psychology.